thepeergroup/aspen/README.md

 Notice a few things.
 First, we now have spaces in our identifiers: "Matt Cloyd", "works at", "UMass Boston".
 Also, UMass Boston isn't a person, it's an institution, organization, employer—whatever your schema, it will be something other than the default node of "Person".
 So we'll have to tell Aspen about this.

 Aspen automatically converts relationships with spaces into the right syntax, so we can rest easy knowing `[works at]` will become `-[:WORKS_AT]->` in our Cypher.
-(At the moment, all relationships assign left-to-right.)
+(At the moment, all relationships assign left-to-right, unless they are reciprocal relationships.)

 Let's first set up some protections to enforce a schema.
 This will tell Aspen to require us to use the right node labels.